getcarina/getcarina.com/_tutorials/load-docker-environment-on-windows.md

   * If you are using the Rackspace Container Service, follow the instructions on [Working with Your Cluster Credentials][get-cluster-creds] to download your credentials.
 Then, run `docker.ps1`.
-  * Otherwise, run `docker-machine env default --shell powershell | Invoke-Expression`, replacing `default` with the name of your Docker environment.
+  * Otherwise, run `docker-machine env default --shell powershell | Invoke-Expression`, replacing `default` with the name of your Docker host.
 3. Verify that your Docker environment was initialized properly by running `docker version`.

 [powershell-doc]: https://technet.microsoft.com/en-us/library/ms714469.aspx